 Cell Membrane Stability

 Cell membrane stability (CMS) was a measurement of cytoplasm leakage when leaf tissue was exposed to a heat treatment and a cold treatment.
 Tolerance was quantified using the ratio of a conductivity measurement after a temperature treatment to a conductivity measurement after a maximum damage treatment.
-An increased CMS indicates higher tolerance of the temperature treatment.
+An increased CMS ratio indicates higher tolerance of the temperature treatment.
 When Solanum carolinense plants from the north were compared to the south, we found no significant difference in the hot treatment, but there was a significant difference in the cold treatment (figure 1).
-Conversely, we found a significant difference between genotypes in the hot treatment, but not in the cold treatment (figure 2).
+Conversely, we found a significant difference among genotypes in the hot treatment, but not in the cold treatment (figure 2).
 For both the hot and cold treatments, there was a significant block effect (figure 3), meaning that plants grown at different times in the greenhouse had different CMS ratios.

 Chlorophyll fluorescence